 - A free* class for every honors-level course you successfully complete!

 To maintain membership in the Honors Program, you must:

 - Enroll in at least 3 credit hours of honors courses every 2 semesters (one course per year) and three additional credit hours during each additional year enrolled.

 - Join ECC’s Phi Theta Kappa (PTK) honor society, and engage in leadership and service roles on campus.

 - Maintain a 3.25 GPA each semester.

 *If any of these expectations are not met, students are on probation for one semester.
-If still not met after probation, students are deactivated from Program, but can rejoin once expectations fulfilled.
+If still not met after probation, students are deactivated from Program but can rejoin once expectations are fulfilled.